Vietnam.vn - Nền tảng quảng bá Việt Nam

 Teacher Nguyen Van Luc in a class at Trinh Phong Secondary School, Dien Khanh, Khanh Hoa

-Thus, students of all ages, even though there are times when they make their teachers sad, deep in their hearts they always remember their teachers, especially on holidays and Tet.
+Thus, students of all ages, even though they sometimes make their teachers sad, deep in their hearts they still remember their teachers, especially on holidays and Tet.
 This proves that the tradition of gratitude to teachers is engraved and passed down through time.

 Source link